warmcat/gitohashi/README.md

 ## Client-side HTTP cache

-Assets that may have a safe client-side cache policy (CSS, JS, fonts etc) are separated out to their own URL base that may have the relaxed caching policy applied to it.
-The generated HTML + JSON is never cached and always produced live.
+Assets that may have a safe client-side cache policy (CSS, fonts etc) are separated out to their own URL base that may have the relaxed caching policy applied to it.
+The generated HTML is always produced live.

 ## ETAG client-side HTTP cache